curvegrid/go-ethereum-wiki/Go-ethereum-management-API's.md

 #### Parameters
 `string`, address of the account to delete

-`string`, passphrase of the account to delete
+`string`, passphrase of the account to delete (optional in console, user will be prompted)

 `integer`, unlock account for duration seconds (optional)